W. Augustus Barratt: Personal

 In 1897 in London he married Lizzie May Stoner.
-They had one son.
+They had one son, Walter Alfred Barratt (b.
+1900 and known as 'Bill'), and one daughter, Margery May Barratt (b.1901, Teddington).
 In 1904 he emigrated to the US and lived in New York City.
 His first marriage ended in divorce in 1915 and, in 1918, he married Ethel J Moore, who was American.
 In 1924, he became a naturalized American citizen.
 He died on 12 April 1947 in New York City.

 Note on his first name

 The book British Musical Biography by Brown & Stratton (1897) in its entry for John Barratt refers to "his son William Augustus Barratt" with details that make it clear that Walter Augustus Barratt is the same person and that a "William" Augustus Barratt is a mistake.
 For professional purposes up to about 1900 he appears to have written as "W. Augustus Barratt", and thereafter mostly as simply "Augustus Barratt".